Critical Risk: 6-Month Statutory Gap

 China subsidiary reporting

 For 50M+ Australian groups with Mainland China entities, the question is not whether the local books exist.
-It is whether those PRC GAAP ledgers can be turned into a board-ready, audit-ready position the Australian parent can sign.
+It is whether those PRC GAAP ledgers can be turned into a board-ready, audit-traceable position the parent can sign.

 Local books in Mainland China are designed first for statutory and compliance purposes.
 They follow PRC GAAP, sit on a calendar-year statutory cycle, and are reviewed through the lens of local regulators and tax authorities.